 Log in to QRCodeChimp and navigate to ‘Dashboard.’

-Step 2: Click ‘Form Settings, Integrations’
+Step 2: Go to ‘Form Settings, Integrations’.

 Find the ‘Form Settings, Integrations’ option under Account Settings on the sidebar and click it.